ondrejch/sample-decay-dose/README.md

 for use case (A), and OrigenIrradiation for user case (B).
 2. Use MAVRIC/Monaco to calculate dose response for neutrons and gamma at 30 cm distance away from the sample.
 3. Since Monaco does not transport electrons, use the ratio of beta/gamma spectral integrals for beta dose estimate.
 This assumes unshielded sample.
-If a sample container or other shielding is present, a used should modify
+If a sample container or other shielding is present, the user should modify
 the MAVRIC input deck in DoseEstimator class.

 **Repository structure**